Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 echo ' "Hello from KodeKloud" '

-To ascertain that you have properly configured your dependencies and packages, you can do so by running the docker container ls command.
+You can ascertain that you have properly configured your dependencies and packages by running the docker container ls command.

-7. To stop this test container and exit using the command:
+7. To stop this test container and exit, run the command:

 docker container stop test